 Part 1: How to Blur Faces Using Blur Effects on Final Cut Pro

-- Gaussian blurcreates a smooth and natural effect.
+- Produces a smooth, natural blurring effect.

 Follow these steps to create blur faces in Final Cut Pro.